 After Shopify and WooCommerce, Magento is the third most popular eCommerce platform in the market.
 The first version of Magento was launched in 2017 by Roy Rubin.

 Multiple customization options, adaptable selling solutions, and a massive community of 360,000 active users are advantages of using Magento.
 However, compared to Shopify, the load time during the customization process is low and a bit complex in Magento.

 OpenCart offers a wide selection of 13000+ modules and themes to start a new store.
 Apart from it, users can integrate social media, eBay, or Amazon into their storefronts to increase their sales.

-Prestashop started in 2007, and since then it has gained popularity as a full-fledged eCommerce development solutions.
-With multiple languages and currency support, users are successfully selling across USA, UK, India, Canada, China, Germany, and Japan.
+Prestashop started in 2007, and since then it has gained popularity as a full-fledged eCommerce development solution.
+With multiple languages and currency support, users are successfully selling across the USA, UK, India, Canada, China, Germany, and Japan.